radio-astro-tools/spectral-cube/docs/reprojection.rst

 by manually editing a FITS header.

-The spatial reprojection tool uses reproject_ under the hood and defaults to using a bilinear interpolation scheme, though this is configurable.
+The spatial reprojection tool uses reproject_ under the hood and defaults to using a bilinear interpolation scheme, though this is configurable using the `order` keyword in `~spectral_cube.SpectralCube.reproject`.
 Interpolation onto a differently-spaced grid, after appropriate :doc:`smoothing <smoothing>`, can be used to rebin or decimate the data.